Yoxem/activitypub-server-tutorial-with-django/README.md

 # activitypub-server-tutorial-with-django
 Activitypub server tutorial demo with Django in Python

-modified from https://github.com/timmot/activity-pub-tutorial, and read it to know how it works similarly.
+modified from https://github.com/timmot/activity-pub-tutorial, and please read it to know how it works similarly.

 (C) 2022 Timothy and Yoxem, under MIT License.